Lyla Arenfeld and Sarah Heitmeyer

 October 10 – November 3, 2017

 Tona Wilson is a Hudson Valley-based artist whose practice spans drawing, artists’ books, and video.
 In the late 1990s she worked as a Spanish interpreter in New York State’s courts, prisons and jails.
-These paths converged when she came to WSW to produce Stories Behind Bars, a a quartet of books telling the stories of immigrants in prisons, jails, and immigration detention centers.
-Tona has since returned to WSW to teach silkscreen in the Hands-on Art program and will produce a new artist’s book this fall.
+These paths converged when she came to WSW to produce Stories Behind Bars, a quartet of books telling the stories of immigrants in prisons, jails, and immigration detention centers.
+Tona has since returned to WSW to teach silkscreen in the Hands-on Art program and produce a new artist’s book, Dress Code Strictly Enforced.

 Breakup: Etchings, mezzotints, and books from Fairbanks

 September 12 – September 30, 2017